-The New Year and it’s associated 'goals' or 'resolutions' can be both a time to inspire and motivate change, or a time to unintentionally add stress and pressure to our already busy lives.
+The New Year and its associated 'goals' or 'resolutions' can be both a time to inspire and motivate change, or a time to unintentionally add stress and pressure to our already busy lives.
 Although we can create ‘resolutions’ for positive change at any time of the year, day, or even hour, doing so at the New Year can be symbolic and exactly what some people need to motivate themselves to get going.
 However, for others, it can add unnecessary pressure and set one up for disappointment and feelings of failure if the goals are not maintained straight away.

-Begin by sitting quietly for a moment, and imagining what you‘d like to look and feel like at the end of 2021, in all areas of your life.
+Begin by sitting quietly for a moment and imagining what you‘d like to look and feel like at the end of 2021, in all areas of your life.
 Have a pen and paper ready to write down the ideas that come to mind.

-Some examples of areas to consider are:
+Examples of areas to consider:

 · Physical: health, fitness, wellbeing